-In order to qualify for authorship, potential authors must meet the following criteria:
+To qualify for authorship, potential authors must meet the following criteria:

-- 1. Contributing substantially to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work. - 2.
-Drafting the work or revising it critically for important intellectual content. - 3.
-Giving final approval of the version of the manuscript to be submitted. - 4.
-Agreeing to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved. - 5.
-Any journal-specific criteria.
+- 1. Contribute substantially to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work. - 2.
+Draft the work or review it critically for important intellectual content. - 3.
+Give final approval of the version of the manuscript to be submitted. - 4.
+Agree to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved. - 5.
+Satisfy any journal-specific criteria.